INTER-MOUNTAIN WATERSHED DISTRICT

 7. Upgrading seeder equipment to allow for banding, side dressing, and injection of fertilizer: $200/ft or 50% of purchase price, whichever is less, up to $15,000.

-8. Split Application of fertilizer: 85% of total cost of second pass of fertilization up tp $10/acre to a maximum of $7,000.
+8. Split Application of fertilizer: 85% of total cost of second pass of nitrogen fertilizer up to $10/acre to a maximum of $5,000.

-9. Upgrading Manure injection and incorporation equipment: one per operation, up to a maximum of $20,000.
+9. Upgrading Manure injection and incorporation equipment: one per operation, 50% of the purchase price up to $15,000 for used equipment, or up to $30,000 for new equipment. *Must have vertical beaters

-10. Offsetting higher cost of Synthetic fertilizer substitutes- To be determined upon application review.
+10. Offsetting higher cost of Synthetic fertilizer substitutes- Up to 85%, up to a maximum of $5,000.

-11. Manure incorporation- To be determined upon application review.
+11. Manure incorporation- To be determined by IMWD Board.

 IMWD PROGRAMS